 Joshua is a freelance musician who works as a performer, accompanist, conductor and teacher.
-He was invited to take the appointment of accompanist for Philomusica in the autumn of 2016.
-He is also currently the conductor of Stonehouse Community Choir and organist at St. Joseph’s Catholic Church Stonehouse and All Saints Anglican Church in Bisley.
+He was invited to take the appointment of accompanist for Philomusica in 2016 and is also currently organist at All Saints Anglican Church in Bisley.

 He began his musical education with the piano at age 7 before taking up the violin two years later.
 After moving to Gloucestershire in the summer of 2000 Joshua continued learning the piano with Jenny Lindop and the violin with Cathy Hill.
 He later began learning the electric guitar followed by the organ.
 During his school years he enjoyed a wide range of music making, including performing in the Gloucestershire Youth Orchestra, playing in a rock band with classmates, being musical director of school pantomimes and organising and performing in recitals with pianist Alex Howgego.